-It has often annoyed me when we are told that all experiences, especially bad ones, are an opportunity to learn, that we all have times when life seems to go smoothly, and more challenging times where nothing goes right.
+It has often annoyed me when we are told that all experiences, especially bad ones, are an opportunity to learn, that we all have times when life seems to go smoothly, and more challenging times when nothing goes right.
 And we’re supposed to be thankful for the latter?
 I wasn’t convinced, not at all.

-This isn’t the first time I’ve had problems, I always go in with trepidation with any non-French cheque and the staff appear worried and try to avoid dealing with me.
+This isn’t the first time I’ve had problems, I always go in with trepidation with any non-Spanish cheque and the staff appear worried and try to avoid dealing with me.
 I look over their shoulder as they enter the details in a dusty corner of their computer system where human life is seldom seen.

 On this particular day, my cheque was a nice big one (for me anyway) as it was for work I had done for a company during six months of the previous year.
-I needed the money on the account in January to pay some bills that had amassed over Christmas and New Year.
+I needed the money in the account in January to pay some bills that had amassed over Christmas and New Year.

 I won’t bore you with every detail but suffice to say that the bank made a lot of errors, starting on that day and stretching over a period of several weeks, an utter cluster f***, including paying the cheque in twice into two different accounts, canceling it from the wrong account, then canceling it from the other one (due to misreading the date and incorrectly claiming the cheque was invalid), and then charging me extortionate fees each time the money was credited or debited from these two accounts.

 In consequence of the cheque going in and out of my account on different dates, I lost money on the ever-changing exchange rate.
 By the middle of February, I had lost hundreds of Euros and, although the cheque was finally showing on an account (the wrong one, as it happened, but I would have to live with it and transfer it), I was not confident that it would stay there.
 I had actually paid it into the other account, all the paperwork showed that, and I know that international cheques can bounce up to six months after being paid in.
 The errors had put my accounts into the red and I was going to be charged bank fees for this as well.